learn-co-curriculum/dsc-one-to-many-and-many-to-many-joins-lab/README.md

 ## Orders, Order details and Product Details (a Many-to-Many Join)

-Return a list of the orders with the the order information, and allthe product information for each product in the order.
+Return a list of the orders with the the order information, and all the product information for each product in the order.

 ```python